-Students must participate in the EOC assessments and the results constitute 30 percent of the final course grade.
+Students must participate in the EOC assessments, and the results constitute 30 percent of the final course grade.
 These assessments are in the following subjects:

-- Algebra I- Geometry- Biology I- U.S. History - Algebra II (if enrolled) - Special Note: 30% not applicable if not enrolled in the course but passed the EOC.
+- Algebra I\ Geometry - Biology I U.S. History

+\ Special Note: 30% not applicable if not enrolled in the course but passed the EOC (credit acceleration program [CAP]).